 Proper maintenance of your forklift batteries is an important part of keeping your operations running smoothly.
 When a forklift battery is down, that usually means one of your forklifts is down and you are losing productivity.
-Luckily, by following a few simple steps, you can get the most from your forklift batteries for years to come.
+By following a few simple steps, you can get the most from your forklift batteries for years to come.

 - Keep the battery clean, dry, and free from corrosion.